 Top road trips in the USA

 Traveling around the United States is a wonderful way to experience the landscape, culture, national parks and just the grandeur of the entire country.
 What better way to do this but on a road trip to some of the most cherished and popular attractions or destinations worth exploring in the nation.
-To help inspire you to take a wonderful road trip, I’ve asked some of the top travel bloggers to share their best road trips to take in America.
+To help inspire you to take a wonderful road trip, I’ve asked some of the top travel bloggers to share their top road trips in the USA and other tips on traveling to those destinations.

 Driving from Los Angeles to San Francisco on the Pacific Coast Highway